danodz/slingair-school-project/README.md

 ### Frontend

-1. User can select a flight from a dropdown. _Current implementation of an input field is not ideal._
+1. User can select a flight from a dropdown.
 2. User can select an available seat.
 3. User can enter their personal information.
 4. User can view the flight confirmation page.